Men of Character

 If you ONLY want print copies of The Signet, we can do that too, but need to know your wishes.
 Call PSK Headquarters with this request, at (317) 573-5420.

 Did you know?
 When you send in Sustaining Member dues to National, almost all those funds go to OUR CHAPTER.
 Thanks for your support!

 We look to you to help provide internships, interview practice, recommendation letters and job leads to our excellent graduates.
 If you can help, let us know your field and location, and we'll send only the brightest, most capable and hard working lads your way.
 See Tom Jackson at tom (at) pro-activemktg.com , or call (612) 801-0708.

 Alumni President Steve Schmeling '88 elias637 (at) yahoo.com (612) 221-7217

 Alumni News and Networking Tom Jackson '87 tom (at) pro-activemktg.com (612) 801-0708

 Alumni Secretary and House Dad Jeremiah Wingstadt '14 wings003 (at) umn.edu (920) 284-5594

 Local PSK Foundation David Anton '84 dave.anton (at) comcast.net (612) 201-3096

-Donations to the Foundation are tax deductable, donations to the building fund generally are not.
+Donations to the Foundation are tax deductable, while donations to the building fund generally are not.
 Give to the building fund with checks payable to "The Triton Corporation," c/o Tom Jackson, at 431 Post Road, Lino Lakes, MN 55014.
-Make checks to the local foundation to "The PSK Foundation of Minnesota," same address.
+To contribute to the Foundation (charitable), make your check out to "The PSK Foundation of Minnesota," same address.

 Any and all historical information is most welcome, at the same address.
 Photos?
 Stories?
+Career notes?
+Intern openings?
 Bring 'em!